 2. Honey hole

 Spend enough time in the wild, and you’ll eventually stumble upon a “honey hole” — a spot where good finds are plentiful.
-Popularized by the TV show “American Pickers,” any thrift store, estate sale, yard sale, or junkyard can be a honey hole.
+A phrase popularized by the TV show “American Pickers,” any thrift store, estate sale, yard sale or junkyard can be a honey hole.

 A secondhand item that’s “toasty” or “toasted” shows signs of heavy use or wear.
 To carry the metaphor one step further, toasty is slightly better than “fried” (an item so damaged that it’s lost all value).

 The linguistically strange word “repop” refers to an item that’s been reproduced to mimic an original.
 For example, “That Coca-Cola sign isn’t an antique, it’s just a modern repop.”

 5. Flea bite